+MENU/ESC

-- MENU/ESC To scroll through the menu section headers or to escape from anywhere in software.
+To scroll through the menu section headers or to escape from anywhere in software.
 The escape sequence allows the user to back out of any changes in a logical manner.
 Using the escape key aborts all changes to the current screen and backs the user out one level in the software tree.
-The manual will refer to this key as either MENU or ESC, depending upon its particular function. - UP (arrow) To scroll through individual list or display items and to change number values. - LEFT (arrow) To move the cursor from right to left during changes to a number value. - ENTER To select a menu section or list item for change and to store any change.
+The manual will refer to this key as either MENU or ESC, depending upon its particular function.
+In the battery-powered version of the Q46, this is also the ON button.

+UP (arrow)

+To scroll through individual list or display items and to change number values.

+LEFT (arrow)

+To move the cursor from right to left during changes to a

+number value.